 EMWL Focusing Unit

-To ensure the best results across a range of cameras, three focusing units were designed and each unit is custom designed optically to work with the recommended primary lenses.
+To ensure the best results across a range of cameras, four focusing units were designed and each unit is custom designed optically to work with the recommended primary lenses.
 You will want to purchase the correct version for the lens you are using.
 The EMWL is very sharp, and has very good contrast, autofocus works extremely well.
 This is a significant advantage compared other available relay lenses.
 You also have the option to add a manual focus gear.
 Lens adapters such as the Nikon FTZ, EF to EOS R or the Sigma MC-21 can also be used.
 The focusing unit is the part that is connected closest to your port, it is designed with 6 glass elements in 3 groups and attaches via the Bayonet Mount System.